jessmed749/RobotCraft-GSoC-2024/README.md

 Special thanks to the Google Summer of Code program and Pocket Code for supporting this project.
 Thank you to the community for their ongoing support and contributions.

+## Music Credit

+The background music used in this game is copyright-free and titled “For background music of suspense and mystery solving games.(63739)” by Deep.

 ---

 Enjoy rebuilding Tunaria and learning to code with **Robot Craft**!